HenrikZabel/linearlike/README.md

 I plan to create a design library with components for React (or other frameworks) that have this linear touch.
 If you are a designer and/or programmer, please contact me!

+# Information
+This repo appears to be outdated as many of the websites listed have changed their styling.

 ## Websites